influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/administration/configuration.md

 ###  https-certificate = ""

-The path of the certificate file.
+The path of the SSL certificate file to be used when HTTPS is enabled.
+The certificate should be a PEM-encoded bundle of the certificate and key.
+If it is just the certificate, a key must be specified in `https-private-key`.
 This is required if [`https-enabled`](#https-enabled-false) is set to `true`.

 Environment variable: `INFLUXDB_META_HTTPS_CERTIFICATE`